varabyte/kotter/README.md

 use it as well, anytime you need to measure text that may contain complex Unicode characters.

-Kotter's grids and bordered text areas use text metrics so that their borders still line up correctly when containing emojis or Asian characters.
+Kotter's grids and bordered text areas use text metrics so that their borders still line up correctly when containing emojis or double-width, non-Latin characters.
 And the `offscreen` buffer uses it internally and exposes the final render width values via the `lineWidths` property.

 ```kotlin
 class TextMetrics {